Alison Schwagmeyer

-Alison Renee Schwagmeyer (born July 31, 1990) is an American professional basketball player for the University of Canberra Capitals of the Women's National Basketball League (WNBL).
+Alison Renee Schwagmeyer (born July 31, 1990) is an American former professional basketball player.
 She played college basketball for the Charleston Southern Buccaneers and the Quincy Hawks before playing in Germany, Australia, Romania, Spain, and Serbia.
 In Australia, she helped the Lakeside Lightning win the SBL championship in 2018 and earned three consecutive SBL Most Valuable Player awards.
+She also played in the Women's National Basketball League (WNBL) for the Perth Lynx, Sydney Uni Flames and UC Capitals.

 High school career

 Schwagmeyer attended Central High School in Camp Point, Illinois.
 She earned four varsity letters in basketball and holds school career records for points (1,950) and steals (500).
 She was a two-time all-state selection for basketball and was the Herald-Whig Player of the Year in volleyball in 2007.

 College career

 Schwagmeyer played her first two college basketball seasons with the Charleston Southern Buccaneers.
 She averaged 8.5 points and 6.8 rebounds per game and earned Big South All-Freshman Team honors in 2008–09, and averaged 6.9 points and 7.6 rebounds per game as a sophomore in 2009–10.

 Schwagmeyer transferred to Quincy University for the 2010–11 season and went on to be named the GLVC Player of the Year as a junior.
 She also earned GLVC First Team All-Conference honors and was named Daktronics First Team All-Region.
 In 28 games for the Hawks, she made 27 starts and averaged 17.6 points and 6.6 rebounds per game.

 In 27 games for Quincy as a senior in 2011–12, Schwagmeyer made 26 starts and averaged 18.0 points, 7.9 rebounds, 3.2 assists and 2.0 steals per game.
 She subsequently earned first-team All-GLVC honors for the second year in a row.